 • Ask patients about shift work and their tolerance to shift work schedules

-While this may sound like advice to physicians, thanks to the advent of cardiovascular digital therapeutics, employers can now take a more active, helpful role in improving the cardiovascular health of their most important resource.
-The first thing employers can do is to offer Hello Heart’s digital hypertension self-management program to their night shift workers (or to all workers with hypertension and those who are taking blood pressure medication).
+While this may sound like advice to physicians, thanks to the advent of cardiovascular digital therapeutics, organizations can now take a more active, helpful role in improving the cardiovascular health of their most important resource.
+The first thing organizations can do is to offer Hello Heart’s digital hypertension self-management program to their night shift workers (or to all workers with hypertension and those who are taking blood pressure medication).

 Hello Heart's all-digital hypertension self-management program has been clinically shown to work in peer-reviewed studies.